arangodb/docs/3.5/hot-backup-restore-introduction.md

 cluster's structure itself.
 This is done through the creation of a simple key lock in the cluster's configuration to stop all ongoing background tasks, which are there to handle fail overs, shard movings, server removals etc.
-Its role is also to prevent multiple simultaneous backup operations.
+Its role is also to prevent multiple simultaneous hot backup operations.
 The acquisition of this key is predictably done within a matter of a few seconds.

 ### Operation's Time Scope